-These Photos Of Trump Saluting Compared To Past Presidents Show How Wrongly They All Do It
+These Photos Of Trump Saluting Compared To Past Presidents Show Why It's Taboo

 Once upon a time, presidential salutes weren't even a thing.
 That all changed in the 1980s, with President Ronald Reagan, and ever since then, it seems like each president has had an awkward fail while delivering one.
 If you need proof, look no further than these photos of President Donald Trump saluting compared to past presidents.